JGCRI/pygcam/docs/source/project-xml.rst

 scripts, however any scripts or programs can be called in workflow 'steps'.

-Command-line usage is describe on the :ref:`gcamtool run<run-label>` page.
+Command-line usage is describe on the :ref:`gt run<run-label>` page.
 The ``project.xml`` file elements are described below.

 XML elements